HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

   )
 }}

 The distribution appears mobile heavy.
 A reason for that is that there are many (2 million+ in CrUX) sites which, while low in total traffic, only get traffic from mobile.
 Mobile has a much longer "tail" as we saw in the previous section.

 If we put all the websites with CrUX data, in a bucket and randomly choose one, 50% of the time the website you chose would be receiving 77.61% or more of their traffic from mobile (a slight decrease from 79.93% in 2019).

-Note that while this is an interesting observation, it's hard to draw conclusions from CrUX about broad trends for mobile vs. desktop because:
+Note that while this is an interesting observation, it's hard to draw conclusions from CrUX about broad trends for mobile versus desktop because:
 * CrUX is Chrome only data, and missing other browsers, including Safari - a major mobile browser.
-* even for Chrome, this is a subset from opted-in users, and impacted by opt-in rates and variance across platforms.
+* Even for Chrome, this is a subset from opted-in users, and impacted by opt-in rates and variance across platforms.

-#### Conclusions
+#### Trend conclusions

-So what did we learn in terms of reasoning about mobile vs. desktop traffic to a website?
+So what did we learn in terms of reasoning about mobile versus desktop traffic to a website?

 Traffic distribution from mobile vs desktop is highly specific to a site and dependent on the industry category, and other factors such as presence of native apps.
 However odds are that for site visits in Chrome, a given website has traffic predominantly from mobile web, in spite of users spending more time on desktop.
 This is due to a much longer tail for mobile Chrome.

-While one cannot generalize the expected traffic distribution from mobile vs. desktop for individual websites, it is worth comparing your site's distribution to [that of the industry category](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage-study).
+While one cannot generalize the expected traffic distribution from mobile versus desktop for individual websites, it is worth comparing your site's distribution to [that of the industry category](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage-study).

 If your website is substantially different from the industry average, it could be worth digging into the reason, for instance poor loading performance could be one reason.